Convergence to the Truth: Peirce on Enumerative Induction

 Another Peircean element is nicely captured by a slogan from James (1896): {\em Believe truth!
 Shun error!} The idea is that an inference method should be evaluated on the basis of its connection to the correction of error or, better yet, the attainment of truth: \opp The ... warrant for [induction] is that this method, persistently applied to the problem, must in the long run produce a convergence (though irregular) to the truth.
-(CP 2.775) \edd Thus, Peirce's view is a combination rarely seen in today's epistemology: that inference methods should be evaluated in an {\em internalist} way that makes explicit their connections to {\em truth finding} (cf. [{\em add cross references}]).
+(CP 2.775) \edd Thus, Peirce's view is a combination rarely seen in today's epistemology: that inference methods should be evaluated in an {\em internalist} way that makes explicit their connections to {\em truth-finding} (cf. [{\em add cross references}]).

 To clarify: It is often said that Peirce defines truth as whatever the scientific method converges to; however, if that definition were correct, it would trivialize Peirce's use of convergence to the truth in epistemology.
-There is strong textual evidence, though, that Peirce actually embraces a realist account of truth instead (Hookway 2000: chapter 2).
-Anyway, my focus will be on Peirce's epistemology, separate from his view on the nature of truth.
+There is strong textual evidence, though, that Peirce actually embraces a realist account of truth instead (Hookway 2000, ch.
+2).
+Anyway, my focus will be on Peirce's epistemology, separate from his account of truth.

 The emphasis on the long run, however, raises an obvious concern: the long run might be too long.
-Or, in Carnap's (1945) terms, even if a normative constraint is correctly placed on the long run, it is unhelpful because it says nothing about what we actually care about: norms governing the short run.
+Or, in Carnap's (1945) terms, even if there are norms that correctly govern the long run, they are unhelpful as they say nothing about what we actually care about: norms governing the short run.
 Peirce's followers have developed a systematic reply to Carnap, to which I now turn.